 Compliance is the process every import vehicle must undergo to ensure it meets Australian Design Rules.
 It may only be performed by Registered Automotive Workshops.
-NissanElgrand.com uses it’s trade partner CARIZMA for all Compliance work.
-Carizma owns its own RAWS Workshop and can perform Compliance on a wide range of vehicles from Japan and the US.
+NissanElgrand.com owns it’s RAWS Workshop and can perform Compliance on a wide range of vehicles from Japan and the US.

 Compliance begins right after purchase of your new Nissan Elgrand in Japan when the car is de-registered (in Japan) and the compliance workshop applies for an import approval from DOTARS (in Australia).

 The import approval allows the car to be unloaded off the ship upon reaching Australia.
 Once the ship arrives in Australia, your Nissan Elgrand clears customs, is cleaned, and is transported to the compliance workshop.

 Compliance entails writing a comprehensive report to the Department of Transport and regional services, and checking and installing the following:

 - Check for any previous accident damage and rust affecting the structure

 - Return the vehicle to manufacturer’s specification (standard) format

 - Complete service (air, fuel and oil filters and fluids)

 - Fit a new catalytic converter (if required)

 - Replace seatbelt if worn or incorrectly fitted